IEE345I appears when issuing Operator commands

 Cause

 This is the result of a RACROUTE REQUEST=AUTH,CLASS=OPERCMDS calls from the operating system.
-CA ACF2 by default ignores all operator command validation.
-CA ACF2 will reply with a return code of 4 to the caller with this default.
+ACF2 by default ignores all operator command validation.
+ACF2 will reply with a return code of 4 to the caller with this default.
 Per the IBM Racroute Manual, a return code of 4 means the specified resource is not protected by security.
 Most applications generally allows the resource with this return code.
 In some cases, the application will fail the resource with a return code of 4.
 The operating system is failing the return code of 4 in this case.

 Resolution